System Design Space

 What matters for system design

-Frontend architecture affects business velocity
+Frontend architecture affects product speed

-Abstraction choices are long-term contracts
+Abstraction choices become long-term contracts

 Incremental migration lowers risk